• Home

 This is a 12-week professional screenwriting lab rooted in storycraft, character transformation, and real industry insight, taught by a consultant and executive who’s helped writers land reps, options, and deals, and has pitched to nearly every major studio, streamer, and production company for 20 years.

 Whether you’re writing a feature or a TV pilot, developing a new idea or rewriting a stalled draft, you’ll be guided through a weekly, structured experience designed to build scripts that actually work, and that stand out in the marketplace.
 You will have a finished draft by the end of the Lab, receive a total four sets of notes from multiple readers (from Max and ISA readers).
-You'll receive a follow-up full read with written notes from Max Timm after applying the ISA reader notes.
 See the full schedule and deadlines below (a total of 8 months of support.)

 Writers Receive...